TeoNguyen562/another-cool-repo/README.md

 # My Thoughts

 No Thoughts.
 Head Empty.
 I've been just studying throw exceptions and raw pointers and vectors again because honestly I still don't understand this.
 Also GO BIRDS!

+Damn

+I should probably go to office hours for once.